-A professional engineer, Bryan is the Director of Health Project Services for the Province of Nova Scotia, where he oversees the development, planning and delivery of major provincial health care projects.
+A professional engineer, Bryan is the Senior Executive Director, Infrastructure Department of Seniors & Long Term Care for the Province of Nova Scotia, where he oversees the development, planning and delivery of major provincial health care projects.
 He is recognized nationally as an expert in health care infrastructure management.
 He holds a Bachelor of Arts from Acadia University, a Diploma in Engineering from Saint Mary’s University and a Bachelor of Industrial Engineering from the Technical College of Nova Scotia (TUNS).

 Bryan brings vast board and governance experience to the Society, having served as both a Councillor and President of Engineers Nova Scotia, as board member of the Capital District Health Authority, as Chair of the Dalhousie Legal Aid board, as Treasurer of the Halifax Community Investment Fund and the St. Margaret’s Sailing Club, among others.
 From 2008 to 2018, he sat on the National Research Council’s Standing Committee on Energy Efficiency in Buildings.

 An active community member, Bryan volunteers with local organizations such as Feed Nova Scotia, Hope Blooms, Ride for Cancer and Harbour Swim.

 Kothai Kumanan is an Academic Quality Assurance Consultant at the Nova Scotia Community College.
 She has worked extensively in policy analysis, research, and strategy.
 Kothai has worked on numerous projects and programs for the Nova Scotia Health Authority and has a strong background in working with public and private sector organizations.